Abhijith-R/APIC-Config-Visualizer/README.md

 # APIC-Config-Visualizer
  Project to visualize APIC configuration data using GoJS graph library.
+It is hard to visulise APIC config on APIC dashboard as the object are listed down in a tree structure.
+This app helps visualise these objects in a graph which help the user to undertsand the object and trace the object graphically in turn help on debugging.

 #### Author: